Crow’s Nest And Other Places She’s Gone:

-Crow’s Nest and Other Places She’s Gone premieres May 7th, 2017 at the The Cultch, produced by New Works / Dance AllSorts.
+Crow’s Nest and Other Places She’s Gone had it’s world premiere on May 7th, 2017 at the The Cultch, and subsequent show on May 18th, 2017 at the Evergreen Cultural Centre produced by New Works / Dance AllSorts.

 Through a series of three vignettes developed in collaboration with Coast Salish storyteller Rosemary Georgeson and transformed into choreographic expression by Olivia C. Davies, this work explores women’s journeys in and out of Waking Life and Dream Worlds.
 Taking inspiration from stories of women’s travels and their transitions in and out of their ‘nests’, this interdisciplinary work weaves threads of women’s experiences finding their way in a world of chaos.
 The work seeks to explore ideas of choice; what gets left behind when moving from one place to another in search of happiness, comfort, and safety.
 This leaving behind pieces of oneself has consequences.
 What happens when we try to put the pieces back together?
 How do we make adjustments to the course and finally build our nest?
 What goes into it’s weaving and what stays left behind?